kcsadow/website/research.md

 “The Effect of the Minimum Wage on Childcare Firms” (approved Federal Statistical Research Data Center project) <br><br>

 <ins>**Working Papers**</ins> <br>
 “Does Access to an Algorithmic Decision-making Tool Change Child Protective Service Caseworkers’ Investigation Decisions?”
-(Revise and Re-submit at JHR; with Maria Fitzpatrick and Chris Wildeman)<br>
+(Revise and Re-submit at JHR; with Maria Fitzpatrick and Chris Wildeman)<br><br>
 “Asthma Management in Schools: A Tool for Reducing Absenteeism?” (with Maria Fitzpatrick, Chelsea Chen, Sophia Day, Kevin Konty, and Kira Argenio)<br><br>

 <ins>**Works in Progress**</ins><br>